ASU-Astronomical-Instrumentation/rfborg/README.md

 Python:
 Type python3
 Run script contained in Dockerfile python3 script.py
-Note: script.py must be in Docker container (or manually input)
+Note: script.py must be in Docker container (or manually input).
+It is possible to copy a file from the host computer into a docker container (i.e. a user can run there own script from a docker container). docker cp script.py redis_container:path/script.py

 You can connect to another container.